kedacore/keda-docs/content/docs/2.12/operate/opentelemetry.md

 +++
-title= "Integrate with OpenTelemetry Collector" description= "Detail of integrating OpenTelemetry Collector in KEDA" weight = 100
+title= "Integrate with OpenTelemetry Collector (Experimental)" description= "Detail of integrating OpenTelemetry Collector in KEDA" weight = 100
 +++